doomjoshuaboy/Randomized-Round-Announcer-Module/README.md

-# Universal Random Round System Module
+# Randomized Round Announcer Module

-It randomises Round Voice each round.
+It Randomizes Round Voice each round.

 ## How to use it?